mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       >>> x = mdp.numx_rand.random((100, 5))
       >>> y_exp = expnode(x)

+- Some nodes may allow for optional arguments in the ``execute`` method, as always the complete information is given in node's class doc-string.

 Node Inversion
 ~~~~~~~~~~~~~~
 If the operation computed by the node is invertible, it is possible